Help for employees and the self-employed

 More information on the disability element can be found in our tax credits section.

-If you are disabled, you might get one of the following:
+If you are severely disabled, you might get one of the following:

 - Highest rate care component of disability living allowance (DLA)